kellyeryan/phrg-sinatra-fwitter-group-project/README.md

 You'll need to create two migrations to create the users and the tweets table.

-Users should have a username, email, and password, and have many tweets.
+Users should have a username, email, and password, and have many tweets. *Hint: You should use `bcrypt` to encrypt your `password`.
+What should this column be named in the database?*

 Tweets should have content, belong to a user.